 Indoor Stock Footage

-You may want to place your subjects in either a general or specific indoor setting.
+For indoor settings, you may want to place your subjects in a general setting, or somewhere more specific.
 This could be a bank, a theater, a newsroom, an auditorium, a laboratory, a doctor’s office, a parliament, the White House Oval Office, a prison cell, etc. The choices are nearly infinite!

-For general indoor scenes that don’t have to look like a specific place your viewers will recognize, you can actually find some pretty good templates on many video broadcast software encoding programs, such as Wirecast and VidBlaster.
-This has the advantage that it’s extremely easy to use and designed with chroma key in mind.
-You can also incorporate other video into the template as part of the background.
+For general indoor scenes that don’t have to look like a specific place your viewers will recognize, you can find some good templates on many video broadcast software encoding programs.
+For example, Wirecast and VidBlaster both offer some stock templates.
+This approach is easy to use and designed with chroma key in mind.
+You can also incorporate other videos into the template as part of the background.

-However, let’s say you have specific scenes in mind, or you want a look that isn’t matched by anything in the templates, you can find just about any indoor scene in stock video footage.
+However, let’s say you have specific scenes in mind, or you want a look that isn’t matched by anything in the templates.
+In that case, you can find just about any indoor scene in green screen stock footage.
 The usual rules about lighting and photographic settings apply.
-Choose your background scenes before you shoot your foreground video, and let the conditions of the one determine those of the other.
+In other words, choose your background scenes before you shoot your foreground video, and let the conditions of the one determine those of the other.

-Want to place your subjects in the midst of the Battle of Helm’s Deep?
+What if you want to place your subjects in the midst of the Battle of Helm’s Deep?
 Or on the bridge of the Starship Enterprise or an Imperial Star Destroyer?
-It’s certainly doable, although of course with commercial movies and television shows you’ll need to be particularly careful about copyright issues and using that footage may be expensive.
+It’s certainly doable.
+However, with commercial movies and television shows, you need to be particularly careful about copyright issues.
+Additionally, using that footage may be expensive.

-This can be a little tricky, but it’s certainly possible to show your subject in a presidential debate with Ronald Reagan, in a shouting match with Adolf Hitler, or on a date with Marilyn Monroe if you so desire.
-It’s easy to find historical footage of famous people and celebrities from the early twentieth century on.
+It’s easy to find historical footage of famous people and celebrities from the early twentieth century to the present.
 (Earlier than that, of course, and you’ll run encounter the absence of film technology).
-Computer graphics can colorize old black and white film, too.
+Computer graphics can colorize old black and white films, too.

 One technical challenge with this sort of scene is the placement and sizing of your subject relative to other figures in the background image.
-You need to pay attention not just to the lighting and camera settings, but also to the distance from subject to camera and the zoom settings.
-All this needs to match those of the background scene.
+In this case, you need to pay attention not just to the lighting and camera settings, but also to the distance from subject to camera and the zoom settings.
+All of these qualities need to match those aspects of the background scene.

 The great thing about chroma key is that it lends itself to the unfettered imagination.
-You can place your subject in the most gorgeous, unlikely, or fantastical settings.
-The choice of green screen background footage is key to making that happen.
+You can place your subject in the most gorgeous, unlikely, or perfect settings.
+The choice of green screen stock footage background is key to making that happen.
 As we emphasize in this post, it drives the whole chroma key enterprise from start to finish.